-Carole’s involvement with music began at the age of 5, when she started piano lessons.
+Our Musical Director is Carole and her involvement with music began at the age of 5, when she started piano lessons.
 Singing lessons followed at the age of 11, and both these activities have played a major part in her life ever since.

 The Ladies Association of British Barbershop Singers (LABBS) was formed in 1976, with the Chordettes as one of the founding choruses.
 In 1992, Carole took her chorus to the gold medal spot at the LABBS annual convention, and this resulted in their representing the UK at an international convention in the USA the following year.
-She continued as The Chordettes’ musical director until 1996, when her husband’s career took them to Belgium.

 She is well known in Europe as a vocal coach for barbershop choruses and quartets, and has also coached and directed many other ACappella groups and solo singers in the UK, Belgium, The Netherlands, Germany, and Australia.
 For several years she was the musical director of the Hot Ginger Chorus chapter of the Sweet Adelines International Acappella singing organisation.

-In 2008, Carole was a member of the Acappella quartet, ‘Quintessence’, which won the Sunshine Coast Region’s Senior Superstar competition.
+In 2008, Carole was a member of the A Cappella quartet, ‘Quintessence’, which won the Sunshine Coast Region’s Senior Superstar competition.